Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/2-sign-in-b2c/README.md

 * **Edit Profile**

 When a user selects the **Edit Profile** button on the navigation bar, we simply initiate a sign-in flow.
 Like password reset, edit profile user-flow requires users to sign-out and sign-in again.
+This is illustrated in [App.jsx](./SPA/src/App.jsx).

 ```javascript
 /**